-TherapyDen launched back in May and it’s off to a great start!
+TherapyDen launched back in May of 2018 and it’s off to a great start!
 TherapyDen has the ambitious goal to replace Psychology Today as the go to when it comes to therapist directories.
-One of the ways we are differentiating ourselves is with a focus on helping minorities and the disenfranchised find a therapist that can competently meet their needs.
+One of the ways we are differentiating ourselves is with a focus on helping people of color and the disenfranchised find a therapist that can competently meet their needs.
 We also cater to the general population.
 So even if you’re not an expert in serving people of color, you should create a profile.
 The more therapists that sign up, the better chance we have to topple Psychology Today as the number one source of online referrals.

 If you're white, chances are you’re supporting the white supremacy.
 Sorry about that.
 But now that you’re conscious of it, there’s something you can do!
 Do you, or did you, work at a mental health agency that has a staff of all white people?
 Are the supervisors all white?
 Is upper management filled with white people?
 Is everyone white at the top of the company?
 Chances are there aren’t any people of color in your mental health agency.
 If that’s the case, or if there needs to be more people of color, then you should speak up and say something.
 If you told your white boss that you were uncomfortable, there is a good chance they’ll take your feedback seriously compared to if a person of color made the same complaint.
 So use your powerful voice for good and try to create some diversity.